zf2169/CIFAR-10/README.md

 doc -- python notebook contain the cnn model code
        the final report(pdf)
        transfer-learning-project.py contains functions to facilitate fine-tuning an inception mode

+data -- two image dataset
+            one in Python version(for CNN model)
+            one in image version(for inception-v3 model)
 ```